13 BEST Tours in Queenstown

 Our recommended tour: Shotover Jet jetboating tour

-The Shotover Jet tour is the best in town and also the first to begin operations in Queenstown.
+Shotover Jet offers one of the best jet boating tours in Queenstown.
 They are a little out of town but do offer a complimentary shuttle to the boats.
-If they are a little price for you then this tour with K-Jet is a great budget option and involves a 1-hour ride!
+If they are a little pricey for you then this tour with K-Jet is a great budget option and involves a 1-hour ride!

 For more information, check out our blog all about jet boating in Queenstown!

 If you’re after a real adrenaline rush then you can’t pass on skydiving in Queenstown.
-Not only are you in for the ride of your life but you’ll also get to take in stunning views as you fall at over 200ft a second to the ground!
+Not only are you in for the ride of your life but you’ll also get to take in stunning views as you fall at over 200ft a second through the air!

-However, if you do have what it takes then who not cross this bad boy off your list and leave Queenstown knowing you concerned its craziest tour!
+However, if you do have what it takes then why not cross this bad boy off your list and leave Queenstown knowing you conquered its craziest tour!

 Before you go…

 During any visit to Queenstown, you must embark on at least a few tours.
 Without the local knowledge and expertise tours bring, you will never get to know Queenstown’s true beauty.
-This can get pricey and with limited time and money so this list is here to help you make the choice that’s right for you to get the most out of your trip!
+This can get pricey and with limited time and money so this list is here to help you make the choice to get the most out of your trip!

-If you would like any more advice on the best tours in Queenston for you please reach out and we will be more than happy to help you!
+If you would like any more advice on the best tours in Queenston please reach out and we will be more than happy to help you!